 So, lets start with the basics of what it is;

 Palm oil is an edible oil extracted from the palm fruit that the oil palm tree bares.
 There is a nut in the centre of the palm fruit, and this is where the palm kernel oil is extracted from, and palm oil is extracted from the fruit itself.
 These trees are an incredibly efficient crop, so can produce a lot of oil.
 The tree is not edible to almost all animals, and the fruit too is inedible, except to rats and snakes.
 Therefore, animals cannot thrive or live in the areas that palm oil trees are planted.
 Shockingly, about half of the products stocked in supermarkets contain palm oil.
 Food, beauty products, cleaning products, everything!
 There is even palm oil used in the bio fuels that are named as “green fuels” to power vehicles and airplanes.
 To make life even harder when you are trying to avoid palm oil, there are over 200 names that are used for it!
 Sneaky eh….
-I have linked here to a site that gives you all of the names you can look out for.
+I have linked here to a site that gives you companies that do not use palm oil.
 To give you a small indicator, any ingredient listed with the words Stear, Palm, Laur or Glyc in them usually means a palm oil product.

 Why is it damaging the planet;